Home Postgraduate (Taught) Integrative Humanistic Psychotherapy Studies (UKCP preparatory year)

 Programme delivery

-This part-time programme is designed to prepare students for postgraduate modalities.
-The programme has two delivery models: a weekend model which runs Friday to Sunday six times a year and an evening model which runs every Monday evening (except holidays) between September and July between September and July.
+The programme has two delivery models: a weekend model which runs Friday to Sunday 6 times a year and an evening model which runs every Monday evening (except holidays) between September and July.

 On campus learning will be supplemented by some live, online learning activities too, building skills for online practice.
 These online activities may be scheduled on a different day of the week to the on campus learning.